 Three Types of National Merit Scholarships

 There are three types of National Merit awards – those awarded by the National Merit Scholarship Corporation, those awarded by companies – often parent employers, and those awarded by universities.
-All three categories of awards tend to be fairly small (typically around $2,500) compared to the cost of a college education.
-The more significant scholarships come from universities who tie additional awards, such as full tuition awards, to National Merit Finalist status.
-Schools that offer these large merit awards do so in order to attract top caliber students.
+All three awards categories tend to be fairly small (typically around $2,500) compared to the cost of a college education.
+The more significant scholarships come from universities that tie additional awards, such as full tuition awards, to National Merit Finalist status.
+Schools that offer these large merit awards do so to attract top caliber students.

-Offers vary widely from year to year and school to school.
+Offers vary widely from year to year and college to college.
 Some schools offer a guaranteed scholarship to all National Merit finalists who select their college as a first choice.
-Others offer limited awards on a competitive or first come first serve basis.
-Awards range up to full ride scholarships that include tuition, room and board.
-Some schools also offer special perks such as technology stipends, books, scholarships for study abroad or undergraduate research, or automatic admissions to Honors programs or dorms.
-As with any “full” scholarship, students should look carefully at awards and note that often room and board awards will be for “minimum” plans so there may be some out of pocket costs.
+Others offer limited awards on a competitive or first come, first serve basis.
+Awards range up to full-ride scholarships that include tuition, room, and board.
+Some schools also offer special perks such as technology stipends, books, study abroad or undergraduate research scholarships, or automatic admissions to Honors programs or dorms.
+As with any “full” scholarship, students should look carefully at awards and note that often, room and board awards will be for “minimum” plans so there may be some out of pocket costs.

 The PSAT is a single test taken on a single day.
 Even top testers can really never be assured how a test will go on a given day so there is an element of luck.
 Also, National Merit sets different PSAT score cut offs for different states so it is much more difficult to earn the award in some states than in others.

-University of Oklahoma Scholarship for in-state and out of state students, cash stipend, technology and textbook stipend, study abroad stipend.
+University of Oklahoma Has made a serious commitment to recruiting National Merit winners.
+They have over 400 on campus.
+They offer scholarships for in-state and out of state students, cash stipend, technology and textbook stipend, study abroad stipend.

-University of North Texas Full tuition, room and board, and textbook allowance.
+University of North Texas Full tuition (in-state or out of state), room and board, and a textbook allowance.

-University of Idaho Full scholarship including tuition, fees, room, and board
+University of Idaho Full scholarship, including tuition (in-state or out of state), fees, room, and board

 Texas Tech National Merit Finalists receive full cost of attendance including tuition, fees, room, board, and stipend